AdobeDocs/app-builder/guides/ci_cd_for_firefly_apps.md

 A sample CI/CD workflow is provided out-of-the-box on top of [GitHub Actions](https://github.com/features/actions).
 Upon bootstrapping of a new Firefly application from the [CLI](https://github.com/adobe/aio-cli) by using the `aio app init` command, the application generator asks the developer whether to `include GitHub Actions based workflows for Build, Test and Deploy`.

-If the developer selects this option, the application code will be bootstrapped with an additional `.github` folder at its root.
+If the developer selects this option, the application code will be initialized with an additional `.github` folder at its root.
 This folder contains default [GitHub Workflows](https://github.com/adobe/generator-aio-app/tree/master/generators/add-ci/.github/workflows) that can be extended at application level depending on the developer's needs.

 ### Github Workflows